 Indoor Air Quality (IAQ) Solutions for Healthy Living, Working, and Learning Building Environments

-Indoor Air Quality (IAQ) was an emerging concern to building owners, operators, managers, and tenants even before a global pandemic, and today the health implications of our indoor air is more relevant a topic than ever before.
-In schools, offices, multi-family buildings, hospitals, and healthcare facilities in particular, the public wants to be assured that their living, working, and learning environments are safe from environmental hazards and that steps have been taken to help reduce transmission risks of airborne illnesses and support their general wellbeing.
+Indoor Air Quality (IAQ) was an emerging concern to building owners, operators, managers, and tenants even before the global pandemic, and today the health implications of our indoor air are more relevant a topic than ever before.
+In schools, offices, multi-family buildings, hospitals, and healthcare facilities in particular, the public wants to be assured that their living, working, and learning environments are protected from environmental hazards and that steps have been taken to help reduce risks from airborne contaminants and support their general wellbeing.

-Hazardous environmental exposures and poor indoor air quality can cause health issues that include respiratory problems, headaches, cardiovascular problems, cancers, neurological and developmental problems, skin irritation, and reproductive issues.
-These are extremely concerning health and safety issues and ignoring them can carry major business consequences.
-Poor indoor air quality decreases worker productivity and increases stress, insurance costs, absenteeism, legal and financial liabilities, and the chances of forced evacuations or downtime, and broken or strained lease agreements.
+Questionable environmental conditions and poor indoor air quality can cause health issues that include respiratory problems, headaches, cardiovascular problems, and cancers.
+These health and safety issues are concerning and ignoring them can carry major business consequences.
+Poor indoor air quality decreases worker productivity and increases stress, absenteeism, insurance costs, legal and financial liabilities, and the chances of forced downtime, and broken or strained lease agreements.

-Common reasons for poor indoor air quality include inadequate or poor ventilation and filtration, excessive moisture, indoor smoking, cleaning products, building materials and furnishings, poor maintenance of HVAC systems and local outdoor pollutants.
-As a result, these issues contribute to the buildup of indoor air pollutants and the spread of airborne illnesses, mold spores and other allergens, carbon monoxide, formaldehyde, radon, and volatile organic compounds (VOCs).
+Common reasons for poor indoor air quality include inadequate or poor ventilation and filtration, excessive moisture, use of cleaning products, off-gassing from building materials and furnishings, poor maintenance of HVAC systems and local outdoor pollutants.
+As a result, these issues contribute to the buildup of indoor air pollutants and the spread of airborne agents like mold spores and other allergens, carbon monoxide, formaldehyde, radon, and volatile organic compounds (VOCs).
 According to the EPA, levels of indoor air pollutants are often 2 to 5 times higher than outdoor levels.

 Depending on our findings, mitigation steps might include the removal of contamination sources, recommended changes to operational or maintenance practices, increased ventilation, improved filtration, and in some cases the addition of supplemental air cleaning devices.